Graduate Program Catalog

 - The successful completion of the specified course of study approved by the Curriculum Committee at Cal Maritime consisting of thirty semester units of approved graduate work.
 An overall minimum grade point average of 3.0 (B) is required.

 - Satisfactory completion of a capstone project.
 No more than two semesters shall be allowed for the capstone project.
-In the rare instance where additional time is necessary to complete the project, approval must be given by the Associate Vice President of Academic Affairs.
+In the rare instance where additional time is necessary to complete the project, approval must be given by the Associate Provost of Academic Affairs.

 Procedure for an Unqualified Student to Participate in Commencement

-Students who will complete their degree requirements by completing the Capstone project in the summer semester following commencement may be eligible to participate in the May commencement ceremony as a "Walk Only" candidate provided they file a Declaration of Intent to Graduate form showing project approval as achievable by the August immediately following commencement.
+Students who will complete their degree requirements by completing the Capstone project in the summer semester following commencement may be eligible to participate in the Commencement ceremony as a "Walk Only" candidate provided they file a Declaration of Intent to Graduate form showing project approval as achievable by the August immediately following Commencement.
 The Declaration of Intent to Graduate form must be approved by the student's Capstone Committee and the Associate Provost of Academic Affairs.

 State Authorization of Distance Education Outside of California